danialhbma/ITP-SE12-Power-Monitoring/analysis/README.md

 Strength of Correlation Coefficients is based on https://www.bmj.com/about-bmj/resources-readers/publications/statistics-square-one/11-correlation-and-regression

 ## Cost Efficiency
+## Variables that Affect Power Consumption
+``variables_that_affect_power.py`` works by taking power consumption data, obtaining the mean readings for purple LED grow lights, white LED grow lights, and water pumps.
+Using the mean readings, it calculates the estimated power consumption of each item, as well as the estimated power consumption of the aircon units used in the container.

+This is outputted in a pie chart that shows a breakdown of the total power consumption of the current container farm and how much each item contributes to the overall power consumption.

 # Analysis and Reports Generation
 Retrieves updated data files from InfluxDB using [extract_raw_data.py](README.md), executes all analysis scripts in [analysis folder](../analysis) and runs the [ReportGeneration.py](../analysis/ReportGeneration.py).
 Generated report is sent via Telegram.